 The long U sound is featured in the words in bold.

-The English language is filled with all sorts of confusing words.
+The English language is filled with all sorts of confusing words and even letters, like when "y" works as a vowel.
 The word "read" can rhyme with "fed" (short E sound), but it can also rhyme with "seed" (long E sound), depending on which verb tense you're trying to use with "read."
 As you continue to brush up on your knowledge of vowels and how they work, why not study words that end in a silent E?
 There are a lot of them!
 For something more creative, check out these assonance examples too.